htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     account.
 Do not place the local group name within quotation marks.

 ``JOB_EXECDIR_PERMISSIONS`` :index:`JOB_EXECDIR_PERMISSIONS`
-    Control the permissions on the job’s scratch directory.
+    Control the permissions on the job's scratch directory.
 Defaults to ``user`` which sets permissions to 0700.
 Possible values are ``user``, ``group``, and ``world``.
 If set to ``group``, then the directory is group-accessible, with permissions set to 0750.
 If set